 PhD project proposals will be accepted from sets of academic staff based across the academic communities of the Universities of Exeter and Queensland.
 Applicants will need to complete the online PhD project proposal form in partnership with their supervisory counterparts at the partner institution.

-The nominated lead advisor should submit their joint project proposal via the online PhD projects proposal form by Monday 30 May 2022.
+The nominated lead advisor should submit their joint project proposal via the online PhD projects proposal form before the online portal application closing date of: